 1.3 Current Tier 1 Block

-By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall update the table below withwhole megawatt amounts of «Customer Name»’s Firm Requirements Power priced at Tier 1 Rates for the upcoming Fiscal Year as established according to sections 1.1 and 1.2 of this exhibit.
+By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall update the table below with the sum of all «Customer Name» Members’ calculated portions of Firm Requirements Power made available to «Customer Name», in whole megawatt amounts, priced at Tier 1 Rates for the upcoming Fiscal Year as established according to sections 1.1 and 1.2 of this exhibit.
 Due to rounding, the total megawatt-hours calculated from the established megawatt-per-hour amounts in the table below for any Fiscal Year may be slightly different than the megawatt-hours calculated by multiplying the amount stated in section 1.1 of this exhibit by the number of hours in that Fiscal Year.

 Option 1: Include the following table for Annual Flat Block, Flat Monthly Block, Flat Monthly Block with 10 Percent Shaping Capacity, Flat Monthly Block with Peak Net Requirement (PNR) Shaping Capacity, or Flat Monthly Block with Peak Net Requirement (PNR) Shaping Capacity with PLVS.